rokath/trice/docs/SeggerRTT.md

         Use to pass port specific parameters.
 The "default" value depends on the used port: port "COMn": default="", use "TARM" for a different driver.
-(For baud rate settings see -baud.) port "J-LINK": default="-Device STM32F030R8 -if SWD -Speed 4000 -RTTChannel 0 -RTTSearchRanges 0x20000000_0x1000", The -RTTSearchRanges "..." need to be written without "" and with _ istead of space.
+(For baud rate settings see -baud.) port "J-LINK": default="-Device STM32F030R8 -if SWD -Speed 4000 -RTTChannel 0 -RTTSearchRanges 0x20000000_0x1000", The -RTTSearchRanges "..." need to be written without extra "" and with _ istead of space.
-                For args options see JLinkRTTLogger in SEGGER UM08001_JLink.pdf. port "ST-LINK": default="-Device STM32F030R8 -if SWD -Speed 4000 -RTTChannel 0 -RTTSearchRanges 0x20000000_0x1000", The -RTTSearchRanges "..." need to be written without "" and with _ istead of space.
+                For args options see JLinkRTTLogger in SEGGER UM08001_JLink.pdf. port "ST-LINK": default="-Device STM32F030R8 -if SWD -Speed 4000 -RTTChannel 0 -RTTSearchRanges 0x20000000_0x1000", The -RTTSearchRanges "..." need to be written without extra "" and with _ istead of space.
                 For args options see JLinkRTTLogger in SEGGER UM08001_JLink.pdf. port "BUFFER": default="0 0 0 0", Option for args is any byte sequence.
          (default "default")